-- Mandatory annual external program review
+- Includes requirements for external yearly program review

 The primary aim of the program is to identify and match the most talented junior faculty at each center with appropriate scientific mentors.
 These mentors provide the background, techniques, and tools needed to help the scholars build a foundation for becoming productive scientists and securing independent research funding.